-Best Abnormal Pap Smear Treatment & Diagnostics in Alwarpet, Chennai
+Best Abnormal Pap Smear Test in Alwarpet, Chennai

 Abnormal growth of body cells in any part of the body is termed cancerous growth.
 When this growth occurs in a woman’s reproductive system, especially in the cervix, it is called cervical cancer.
 The cervix connects the lower parts of the uterus to the vagina.
 A pap test or pap smear test is done to determine the health of cervical cells.
 Gynecology hospitals in Chennai offer the best treatment for all types of cervix-related issues.

 What do we need to know about abnormal pap smear?

 A pap smear test includes the sampling of the cells from the cervix.
 It tests the nature of the cells that may determine the onset of cancer or non-cancerous growth.
 An abnormal pap test or pap smear test indicates unusual cells in the cervix but doesn’t confirm cervical cancer.
 Gynecology doctors in Chennai can help you know more about the best diagnosis, treatment and prevention of cervical cancer.

 An abnormal pap smear test determines the growth of cervix cells.
 The cervix connects the uterus to the vagina.
 Thus, pap smear test abnormality may hint at abnormal growth in the cervical cells.
 This doesn’t confirm cervical cancer but may raise a red flag.